oracle/graalpython/README.md

 source <dir-to-venv>/bin/activate
 ```

-In the venv multiple executables are available, like `python`, `python3` and `graalpython`.
+In the venv, multiple executables are available, like `python`, `python3` and `graalpython`.

 ### Installing packages

-At the moment not enough of the standard library is implemented to run the
+Currently, not enough of the standard library is implemented to run the
 standard package installers for many packages.
 As a convenience, we provide a
 simple module to install packages that we know to be working (including
 potential patches required for those packages).
 Try the following to find out